Founding & Artistic Director

 In New Mexico, she has led the New Mexico Philharmonic, CHATTER orchestra, Friends of Cathedral Music orchestra, and the PVNM orchestra in fresh and inspired interpretations of major choral-orchestral works including Bach’s St. John’s Passion, James MacMillan’s setting of Miserere and Seven Last Words from the Cross, Henry Mollicone’s Beatitude Mass: Mass for the Homeless, the Requiem settings by both Fauré and Duruflé, and Enrique Granados' Canto de las Estrellas with pianist and Granados scholar Douglas Riva.

 Thévenot received her Doctor of Musical Arts and Master of Music from the renowned Manhattan School of Music, NYC in organ performance, and was twice awarded the Bronson Ragan Award for most outstanding organ performance.
-While at MSM she was founding director of Concentus women’s choir.
+While at MSM she was the founding director of Concentus women’s choir.
 She earned her Bachelor of Music in Music Education (with distinction) at the University of Saskatchewan, Canada.
 Maxine is an Associate of the Royal Canadian College of Organists and of the Royal Conservatory of Music, Toronto.
 She was made an Honorary Fellow of the National College of Music, London, UK in 2006 for her ‘services to music’.